lpmarques/portfolio/README.md

 ## Bio

-24 years-old with a 20 years interest in computers.
+24 years old with a 20-year-old interest in computers.

 Degrees in genetics and evolutionary biology.